Three ways that businesses can support LGBT+ people after Pride Month

 And it’s working.

 Pride month is a celebration.
-It is also a protest; a time to remember the long-standing history of LGBT+ marginalisation and struggle.
+It is also a protest; a time to remember the long-standing history of LGBT+ marginalization and struggle.

-And the protest, the struggle, continues long after the majority of multicoloured decorations have gone.
+And the protest, the struggle, continues long after the majority of multicolored decorations have gone.

 So, what can those who support the rights of LGBT+ people do to help?